wuwe1/undersea-core/README.md

 # UnderSea Core

-**UnderSea is a privacy-preserved NFT marketplace**.
+**UnderSea is a privacy-preserving NFT marketplace**.
 You can trade ERC20/ERC721 without revealing how much you paid/received.

 ## Install